-■ In case of a Generic signal, the menu shows an option to select the signal bandwidth.
+In case of a Generic signal, the menu shows an option to select the signal bandwidth.

-6.3 | F3: Tools
+6.3 F3: Tools

-Access by the ^[3] key.
+Access by the [53] key.
 It shows the Tools menu.
-Tools that are not available for the current locked signal are disabled.
+If an specific tool is not available for the signal locked then the option is disabled.
 Tools are: